 - (1) Purpose.
 This metric is intended to measure progress on project schedules, to demonstrate performance against commitments made on delivering the benefits of the project to the Nation. - (2) Metric.
-This metric measures the percent of Implementation type milestones (as listed in Table A-2.5 and A-2.6) that are executed or currently on schedule to be executed by the milestone date in the PMB baseline, as taken at the time of a HQ Capture Event.
+This metric measures the percent of Implementation type milestones (as listed in Table A-2.5 and A-2.6) that are executed or currently on schedule to be executed by the milestone date in the PMB baseline, as taken at the time of a HQ Benchmark Event.
 Districts must ensure all milestones are entered in PROMIS with correct Public Law, appropriation, and WBS codes. - (3) Application of Metric.
-The metric is applied to all projects across all appropriation accounts represented in Project Groups 1 and 2.
-NOTE: This excludes Expenses and Regulatory.
-MSCs, ERDC and IWR are rated.
-Actual dates will be compared to the PMB Baseline and scored, accordingly.
+The metric is applied to all projects across all appropriation accounts represented in Project Groups 1, 2 (all subgroups), and 5a..
+MSCs, ERDC and IWR are rated. - (a) Actual dates will be compared to the PMB Baseline and scored, accordingly.
 If a milestone was achieved on or before the baseline date, then it is counted as "executed on schedule".
-If the milestone is not achieved on or before the baseline date, then it is counted as "missed". - (a) Milestones remaining in forward-looking months of the current schedule will be compared to the applicable HQ Capture Event.
+If the milestone is not achieved on or before the baseline date, then it is counted as "missed". - (b) Milestones remaining in forward-looking months of the current schedule will be compared to the applicable HQ Benchmark Event.
 Milestones having a current date on or before the baseline date will be considered "currently on schedule".
 Milestones having a current date that is later than the baseline date will be considered as "not on schedule". - (4) Calculation of Ratings.
-Data will be obtained from the EDW and displayed in a Qlik Sense dashboard.
+Data will be obtained from the USACE AIS's and displayed on the Enterprise visualization tools.
 Ratings will be displayed for each MSC.

-All applicable milestones in the HQ Capture Event will be displayed vs. their current schedule.
+All applicable milestones in the HQ Benchmark Event will be displayed vs. their current schedule.
 Ratings are as follows: